Neurodevelopmental services for employers

 Training services for managers

 We offer fully integrated neurodevelopmental support for organisations.
-This includes neurodiversity training for line managers, which is delivered in a way that suits your team, whether that’s on site, remotely, or via our e-learning.
+This includes neurodiversity training for line managers, which is delivered in a way that suits your team.
+Training can be delivered on-site, remotely, or via our e-learning platform.

 We also work with senior leaders in HR and occupational health to help them offer the best possible support for employees with neurotypical traits and understand what adjustments they must make in the workplace to ensure everyone feels welcome and comfortable.